mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 A key advantage of the AWS Load Balancer Controller is its seamless integration with Kubernetes, which simplifies the management of NLBs and ALBs through Kubernetes annotations.
 Unlike the in-tree service controller, this controller supports advanced features such as path-based routing, host-based routing, and other capabilities provided by AWS.

-On ther other hand, while it may not be a significant drawback, it’s tightly integrated with AWS services, which can make it less portable.
+On ther other hand, while it may not be a significant drawback, it's tightly integrated with AWS services, which can make it less portable.
 This can be something to consider if you somehow need to move to another cloud provider or use a multi-cloud strategy.
 It may also introduce some degree of a learning curve, especially for users not familiar with AWS-specific configurations.